 - Point of sale displays

 - Packaging design

 Digital marketing – new channels are emerging constantly

 - Social media applications such as Facebook or Twitter

-- Mobile phone promotions using technology such as bluetooth
+- Mobile phone promotions using technology such as Bluetooth

 Positioning is the process of developing an image for your company or product in comparison with the competing brands.
 Combining all elements of the marketing mix to provide the full picture is very important.
-Your company’s positing should be in-sync with all areas of your business for generating successful and great customers’ expectations in the way you hope.
+Your company posting should be in-sync with all areas of your business for generating successful and great customers’ expectations in the way you hope.
 Positioning also considers the competition – it would need to answer “Why your products/services are unique in the marketplace and better than your competition?”.

 Branding and messaging

-Branding is a powerful tool for positioning your product and often used on almost all customer facing elements of a product- including the packaging design, logo, writing style, symbol, jingles and more.
+Branding is a powerful tool for positioning your product and often used on almost all customer-facing elements of a product- including the packaging design, logo, writing style, symbol, jingles and more.
 Every message a customer receive must add up to form a mental picture of your brand and can influence the price they are willing to pay for your products.
 This ability to charge more due to the unique position of your product is “brand equity“.
-Your branding also needs to consider your unique selling points (USPs) and ensure these are easily recognised through your messaging – is your product the best value, longest lasting, sweetest smelling or fastest?
+Your branding also needs to consider your unique selling points (USPs) and ensure these are easily recognized through your messaging – is your product the best value, longest lasting, sweetest smelling or fastest?